 Share memes, funny stories, or engage in light-hearted banter to keep the team spirit alive.
 Just make sure productivity doesn’t take a nosedive!

-As we’ve mentioned, when managing remote employees, communication is paramount.
-Yes, you need to prioritize it as a leader, but the platforms you choose to use for communication can make or break your team’s performance.
+As we’ve mentioned, communication is paramount when managing remote employees.
+Yes, you need to prioritize it as a leader, but the platforms you use for communication can make or break your team’s performance.

 A reliable communication platform with a reputable company that works with remote-based businesses is essential.
 Your team should have zero issues (other than the occasional troubleshooting or help desk tickets), collaborating, sharing files, and exchanging ideas.